Event Handling and SocketContext Reference

 When to use it

-- Broadcasting to all except certain rooms.
+- Broadcast to everyone except certain rooms.

 Method timeout()